andrewbolt9000/python_music_1/README.md

 - `space-bar` to make a selection.
 - Also use `Mouse` to navigate, and `space-bar` to select.

+**Known issues**
+If the cursor moves into the fretboard grid, then it can not escape via `arrow keys`.
+One must use the mouse to click another option and hit `space`.

 ## Cool things
 - `NoteInterval` has a `%` operator.
 Useful for `NoteInterval(semitones=13) % 12`